pmndrs/react-three-fiber/readme.md

 #### Why?

 Building dynamic scene graphs declaratively with re-usable components that respond to state changes and interaction makes handling Threejs easier and brings order and santiy to your codebase.
-This library is React based and therefore can participate in reacts near infitine eco system of components, tools and add-ons, many of which are cross platform and can directly operate on your meshes and materials.
+This library is React based and therefore can participate in its near infitine eco system of components, tools and add-ons, many of which are cross platform ootb and can directly operate on your meshes and materials.

 #### Does it have limitations?